 - 7. [10 points] Maize and Blue Jewelry Company is trying to decide on a design for their signature aMaize-ing bracelet.
 There are two possible designs: type W and type J. The company has done research and the two bracelet designs are equally pleasing to customers.
 The design for both rings starts with the function $C(x) = \cos(\frac{\pi}{2}x)$ where all units are in millimeters.
-Let R be the region enclosed by the graph of C(x) and the graph of -C(x) for $-1 \le x \le 1$ . - a.
+Let R be the region enclosed by the graph of C(x) and the graph of -C(x) for $-1 \le x \le 1$. - a.
 [5 points] The type W bracelet is in the shape of the solid formed by rotating R around the line x = 50.
 Write an integral that gives the volume of the type W bracelet.
 Include units.

-Solution: The volume of the type W bracelet, in mm, using the shell method, is $\int{-1}^{1} 2\pi (50-x) \cdot 2C(x) \, dx.$ b.
+b.
 [5 points] The type J bracelet is in the shape of the solid formed by rotating R around the line y = -50.
 Write an integral that gives the volume of the type J bracelet.
 Include units.

-Solution: The volume of the type J bracelet, in mm, using the washer method, is a.
-[5 points] Suppose a prototype of the Rodin Coil is the solid whose base is the circle $x^2+y^2 = 2$ (where x and y are measured in meters), and whose cross sections perpendicular to the x-axis are squares.
+- 6. [10 points] The Rodin Coil is a fantastic device that (supposedly) creates unlimited free energy.
+The rate at which it creates this energy is a function of the volume of the coil. - a.
+[5 points] Suppose a prototype of the Rodin Coil is the solid whose base is the circle $x^2 + y^2 = 2$ (where x and y are measured in meters), and whose cross sections perpendicular to the x-axis are squares.
 Write, but do not compute, an expression involving one or more integrals which gives the volume, in cubic meters, of this prototype.

-$$\int{-1}^{1} \pi (50 + C(x))^2 - \pi (50 - C(x))^2 \, dx.$$ b.
+b.
 [5 points] One of Rodin's students was able to come up with an even more efficient free energy machine.
 Suppose the student's prototype was made by taking the same circle $x^2 + y^2 = 2$ and rotating it around the vertical line x = 3.
 Write, but do not compute, an expression involving one or more integrals which gives the volume, in cubic meters, of this prototype.